 - Invest in your law firm’s brand image on Youtube.

 Creating a Youtube channel is the first step, and your content is fundamental to your potential success on the platform.
-But making sure your brand image stays consistent across all platforms is another significant contributing factor.
+Making sure your brand image stays consistent across all platforms is another significant contributing factor.
 Begin with your banner art that welcomes all new viewers and subscribers to your channel.
 Adding a personal touch with a picture of you and your colleagues in your office location could be a great first move.
-Then, your channel icon should also be indicative of your law firm’s brand, as it appears on your posts and comments.
+Your channel icon should also be indicative of your law firm’s brand, as it appears on your posts and comments.
 Additionally, your channel design should be well-thought-out and written in a way that describes your services and your goals as a Youtube channel.
 Finally, don’t forget to add a custom URL unique to your law firm.
 You can work on that from the basic menu’s customization option, but remember you need at least 100 subscribers before changing it.

 Tip: Look into the possibility of branding your thumbnails, making them consistent with your tone and indicative of the content.